OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_menu.md

 By accessing **_User Interface / Menu_** in the sidebar, you will have access to the Menu modeling screen.

-A Menu is a hierarchical structure defined by nested menu entries.
+A Menu is a hierarchical structure composed by nested menu entries.
 Each Menu Entry is defined by:

 * **name**: the entry name (should be unique in a menu);
 * **label**: the element caption;
 * **row**: the layout row in which the element will be placed;